-OES have stricter security requirements than DSPs because of the higher risks they typically face and the fact that service interruptions would have more severe consequences.
-As such, OES are more actively monitored and subject to audits by their regulators (known as ‘competent authorities’).
+OES face stricter security requirements than DSPs because they typically face higher risks and service interruptions would have more severe consequences.
+OES are more actively monitored and subject to audits by their regulators (known as ‘competent authorities’)

 What is an operator of essential services?

 The NIS Regulations apply to OES in the following sectors: